jacobemcken/jacobemcken.github.io/_drafts/realtime-db-synchronisation-to-frontend-state.md

 layout: post
 title: Realtime DB synchronisation to frontend
 categories:
+- Programming
-- Programming, Database
+- Database
 tags:
+- Clojure
+- Graph database
 comments: true
 ---

-I've set out to solve: How to synchronize parts of a database to a frontend in realtime for reads on "low volume" data.
-In this scenario "low volume" means up to a few hundred and maybe even few thousand entries with a fairly low update frequency (5-10 updates a minute).
-On top, add the fact that the backend database uses a "write-only" pattern which means an entry is always given a new internal id on every change to its properties.
+I've set out to solve: How to synchronize "low volume" parts of a database to a frontend in realtime exclusively for reads.
+In this scenario "low volume" means few entries with a low update frequency.
+Just to put some numbers on my needs:
+Less than a thousand entries affected by fewer than 10 updates every minute across all entries.

+The backend database will use a "write-only" pattern, causing a single entry to take up an extra row (relational DB) or node (graph DB) for every change.
+The "write-only" pattern also hinders using internal database ids (like auto increment) for referencing an entry, since new ids will be issued on every "update".
+Instead use an application managed entry id like an UUID or for a human recognizable id, a slug.

 TODO: Link to why write only databases are interesting.

+The frontend is only concerned about the newest version of an entry, throwing away the old version on an update.
+Availability of entries in the frontend can be compared to a database "View", from which data can only be `Read`.
+The rest of the `CRUD` operations (`Create`, `Update` and `Delete`), must go to the backend from where changes will be propagated to all connected frontends.

+Only caring for "low volume" data, disregarding "historic data" and a one-way data flow, requirements for the frontend "database" storage naturally becomes easy to meet.

-Neo4J (a graph database) is assumed to be the backend database in the following examples, but synchronization should follow the same pattern for a relational database.
+The following example will assume the backend database being a [graph database][3], but the same pattern should work with a relational database.
+The frontend will assume use of a state management pattern like Redux or Vuex.

-The synchronisation isn't allowed to use internal database id's for a better decoupling.
-Instead an application managed id is used which is perfect to expose outside the application i.e. for API's.
-An UUID would work great for such an external id, but a slug is also an option when looking for something that should be recognizable by humans (i.e. in URL's).

-The data in the frontend is essentially a both smaller and simpler "read-only view" of the backend database.
-Smaller because it only contains some selected "low volume" parts and simpler because history is thrown away.
-The frontend cannot manipulate "the view" directly, instead all data changes (create, update and delete) are directed to the backend database, which propagates changes to all connected frontends including the one that caused the change.

 ## Initial state